 Zoflora is a disinfectant and will kill germs but will not clean the surface area.
 I would clean the skirting boards with soapy water first to remove any stubborn dirt and grime, then use Zoflora on the final rinse to make the whole house smell divine!

-Now you’ve learnt how to clean your skirting boards, why not learn how to clean your landing, hall and stairs like a professional!
+Now you’ve learned how to clean your skirting boards, why not learn how to clean your landing, hall, and stairs like a professional!